HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 High humidity in a crawl space can lead to a whole slew of issues.
 Mold, mildew, and wood rot are some of the problems that moisture in a crawl space can lead to.
 Using a dehumidifier in your crawl space can help remedy those issues.

-We’ll also discuss where you should place your crawl space dehumidifier, and give an outline of how to install your crawl space dehumidifier.
+I’ll also discuss where you should place your crawl space dehumidifier, and give an outline of how to install your crawl space dehumidifier.

 Best Overall Crawl Space Dehumidifier

 Aprilaire’s dehumidifiers are the industry standard for crawl spaces and whole homes.
 They are so good, I’ve even seen them used in commercial applications.

 The Aprilaire 1820 is a 70-pint dehumidifier.
 This means that it is capable of removing up to 70 pints of water every day.
 In terms of area coverage, they are good for around 2,800 square feet.

 The Aprilaire 1820 is purpose-built for crawl spaces.
 It is super easy to install, and the included collars make attaching flex duct a breeze.

 When deciding where to place this dehumidifier, keep in mind that the filter access is on the side of the unit.
 So make sure you leave some space on the side so you can access the filter.
 The filter in this unit is washable, so you won’t need to buy disposable air filters over and over again.